-Stage 2: Incubation, Past Problem Review to Activate Positive Motivation and Inner Resources via the Opposites
+Stage 2: Incubation, Past Problem Review to Activate Positive Motivation and Inner Resources via the Activity-Dependent Mirroring Hands Protocol

-Requesting a subject to lower a hand very slowly as they review the origin and history of their problem is a precise way of focusing their attention and expectancy to access the neural networks of their brain that encode their problem, maladaptive behavior, and consciousness.
+The initial position of the Activity-Dependent Mirroring Hands Protocol of the CPGHE Requesting a subject to lower a hand very slowly as they review the origin and history of their problem is a precise way of focusing their attention and expectancy to access the neural networks of their brain that encode their problem, maladaptive behavior, and consciousness (Rossi, 2002, 2004, 2007).
 These neural networks encode memories that are to be updated by allowing therapeutic processes of activity and experience-dependent gene expression and brain plasticity to operate in an evolutionary adaptive manner (Rossi, Erickson-Klein & Rossi, 2008).